 Easy Formulas to Quantify Resume Accomplishments

 But, resume accomplishments alone are not enough.
-To be really effective, your resume accomplishments should go one step further and emphasize the results of your accomplishments.
+To be really effective, your resume achievements should go one step further and emphasize the results of your accomplishments.
+In other words, you must quantify your resume.
 Consider the difference:

 • Grew customer accounts and increased sales.